mozilla/experimenter/app/experimenter/kinto/README.md

 ### Publish (Reject/------)

 A draft experiment/rollout that has been validly completed (no errors) is rejected by a reviewer in Experimenter.
-A rejection reason is captured in Experimenter and is displayed to the experiment owner in Experimenter.
+A rejection reason is captured in Experimenter and is displayed to the owner in Experimenter.
 ![review draft in experimenter](diagrams/publish-reject-in-exp.png)

 ### Publish (Approve/Reject)

-A draft experiment that has been validly completed is reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
-A rejection reason is captured in Remote Settings and is displayed to the experiment owner in Experimenter.
+A draft experiment/rollout that has been validly completed is reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
+A rejection reason is captured in Remote Settings and is displayed to the owner in Experimenter.
 ![review approved in experimenter](diagrams/publish-reject-in-rs-1.png)
 ![review rejected in remote settings](diagrams/publish-reject-in-rs-2.png)
 ![rolled back to draft](diagrams/publish-reject-in-rs-3.png)

 ### Publish (Approve/Reject + Manual Rollback)

-A draft experiment that has been validly completed is reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
+A draft experiment/rollout that has been validly completed is reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
 The reviewer manually rolls back the Remote Settings collection.
 A rejection reason is captured in Remote Settings and but **unable to be recovered by Experimenter** because the collection as manually rolled back **before Experimenter could query its status**, and so Experimenter shows a generic rejection reason.
 ![manually rolled back](diagrams/reject-in-rs-rollback.png)

 ### Publish (Approve/Timeout)

-A draft experiment that has been validly completed is reviewed and approved in Experimenter, is published to Remote Settings, and the collection is marked for review.
+A draft experiment/rollout that has been validly completed is reviewed and approved in Experimenter, is published to Remote Settings, and the collection is marked for review.
 Before the reviewer is able to review it in Remote Settings, the scheduled celery task is invoked and finds that the collection is blocked from further changes by having an unattended review pending.
 It rolls back the pending review to allow other queued changes to be made.
 This prevents unattended reviews in a collection from blocking other queued changes.
 ![send to remote settings](diagrams/timeout-in-rs-1.png)
 ![timeout in remote settings](diagrams/timeout-in-rs-2.png)